taisei-project/taisei/doc/ENVIRON.rst

    | Default: ``0``; ``1`` on Windows

    If ``1`` and the gles30 renderer backend has been configured to use ANGLE, it will create a WebGL-compatible context.
-   This is needed to work around broken cubemaps in ANGLE's D3D11 backend.
+   This is needed to work around broken cubemaps in ANGLE’s D3D11 backend.

 SDLGPU renderer
 ~~~~~~~~~~~~~~~